-Eric Williams is the director of engineering and director of reactor safety and plant control at TerraPower.
+Eric Williams is the Vice President of Engineering at TerraPower.
 In this role, he oversees the engineering associated with TerraPower’s advanced reactors and medical isotope programs.
 He works closely with the senior program managers to provide design, analysis and testing to meet project objectives.
-Williams has 22 years of experience in engineering and has spent the last 13 years developing nuclear power plant designs, with an emphasis on safety.
+Williams has 22 years of experience in engineering and has spent the last 15 years developing nuclear power plant designs, with an emphasis on safety.

 Before coming to TerraPower, Williams spent four years at B&W mPower developing a new small modular reactor design and worked to develop the safety of the plant and take the design through pre-licensing with the U.S. Nuclear Regulatory Commission.
 He also led the development of an Integrated Systems Test facility, which was a small-scale, electrically powered version of the nuclear power plant used to demonstrate the safety characteristics of the plant during simulated accident scenarios.

 Earlier in his career, Williams worked on another new reactor design where he led a team that analyzed severe accidents.
 He developed the analysis and documentation needed to license the design and took the severe accident analysis through the licensing process.